bigmlcom/python/docs/local_resources.rst

 new input data is too different from the original examples used to train it.
 If the score is low, the model is still valid, so we accept its prediction.
 If the score is too high, the model predictions might be inaccurate, and we should not rely on them.
+Therefore, in order to take a decision on what to do for new input data, we will need not only the values of the fields of that new test case but also the prediction (plus the associated probability) and anomaly score that the trained model and anomaly detector provide for it.

-When new data is received, the transformation to generate the ratio should be applied and after that, both the prediction and the anomaly score should be computed and added to the initial data.
+The process will be: on receving new data, the transformation to generate the ratio should be applied and a new `ratio` fields will be added.
+After that, both the prediction and the anomaly score should be computed and they also will be added to the initial data as new fields.
 The ``BMLPipeline`` class will help us do that.

 First, we instantiate the ``BMLPipeline`` object by providing the models that we want it to use and a name for it: